 Four characters enter a journey to pursue the last white spot still left on the map - Papua New Guinea.
 The trip becomes increasingly delusive.
 Their search for exoticism is revealed more and more as a substitute for their own lack of identity.
 The hollow anticlimax is a fact even long before arrival.
 Not a happy end, actually.

-Contemporary composer Walter Hölle is staying in the house of Vesna and Milan to finish his Kopfschmerz-sonata.
-But just the sight of the piano gives him panic attacks.
-The daughter of the house, Jelena, tries to inspire him.
-The tide turns only when the stranger Harald unexpectedly arrives from Turkey with some unbelievable news concerning Walter's past.
+Contemporary composer Walter Hölle is staying in a countryside house to finish his Kopfschmerz-sonata.
+But the sight of the piano gives him panic attacks.
+The daughter of the house tries to inspire him.
+The tide turns only when a stranger unexpectedly arrives from Turkey with some unbelievable news concerning Walter's past.

-A green emerald in the eternally blue Atlantic Sea, a pocketful of mysterious cliffs and juicy grass slopes with bearded locals and windblown sheep - welcome to The Faroe Islands.
+A green emerald in the blue Atlantic Sea, a pocketful of mysterious cliffs and juicy grass slopes with bearded locals and windblown sheep.
 But what 's really going on out there?
 Can we trust travel agencies and polite historians?
-Sometimes we simply need an anthropologist to decode customs and rituals of savage indigenous tribes.
+Sometimes we need an anthropologist to decode customs and rituals of savage indigenous tribes.

 An orphan baby ends up in the hands of an engineer team specialized in academic education.
 We follow him from infancy through different stages of educational process, until laboratory exodus into society as a seemingly successful grown-up.
 The result proves to be highly uncertain.
 Science may not match reality.
 Or the other way round.

 Three paralyzed parachutists descend into a desert landscape.
 Suffering from amnesia and urban confusion they try to create a logic in their new situation.
 How did they get there?
-And why?
-And what about that Biblical bush appearing?
 The quest for a purpose gets even more complicated with the arrival of a woman.
-And later presumably a local arab.
+And later a local arab.

 Two friends are stuck in a dirty shed somewhere far away from home.
 They have been hiding from the police for ten long years, refusing to acknowledge the crime they once committed.
-Mental malfunctions and signs of fatigue are however starting to appear.
+Signs of fatigue are however starting to appear.
 Time has come for them confess, admit, and repent their actions.
 Overdue, yes, but also too late?